IEvangelist/blazorators/README.md

 This code designates itself into the `Microsoft.JSInterop` namespace, making all of the source generated extensions available to anyone consumer who uses types from this namespace.
 It uses the `JSAutoInterop` to specify:

 - `TypeName = "Storage"`: sets the type to [`Storage`](https://developer.mozilla.org/docs/Web/API/Storage).
-- `PathFromWindow = "window.localStorage"`: expresses how to locate the implementation of the specified type from the globally scoped `window` object, this is the [`localStorage`](https://developer.mozilla.org/docs/Web/API/Window/localStorage) implementation.
+- `Implementation = "window.localStorage"`: expresses how to locate the implementation of the specified type from the globally scoped `window` object, this is the [`localStorage`](https://developer.mozilla.org/docs/Web/API/Window/localStorage) implementation.
-- `HostingModel = BlazorHostingModel.WebAssembly`: tells the generator to create synchronous extension methods on the `IJSInProcessRuntime` type (default), use `.Server` for `IJSRuntime` and Task-based asynchronous methods instead.
-- `OnlyGeneratePureJS = true`: configures the source generator to emit only C#, when `false` will emit JavaScript.
 - `Url`: sets the URL for the implementation.
 - `GenericMethodDescriptors`: Defines the methods that should support generics as part of their source-generation.
 The `localStorage.getItem` is specified to return a generic `TResult` type, and the `localStorage.setItem` has its parameter with a name of `value` specified as a generic `TArg` type.

 > The generic method descriptors syntax is:
 > `"methodName"` for generic return type and `"methodName:parameterName"` for generic parameter type.

-The file needs to define an extension class and needs to be `partial`, for example; `public static partial class`.
-Decorating the class with the `JSAutoInterop` attribute will source generate the following C# code:
+The file needs to define an extension class and needs to be `partial`, for example; `internal static partial class`.
+Decorating the class with the `JSAutoInterop` (or `JSAutoGenericInterop) attribute will source generate the following C# code:

 ```csharp
 // Copyright (c) David Pine.
 All rights reserved.